 - Day 3: A day of guided sea kayaking, inc all hire equipment

-- Day 4: Private guiding on a canoeing and biking trip, plus all equipment hire
+- Day 4: Canoeing and biking trip, plus all equipment hire

 - Day 5: Half day of mountain biking, including bike hire

 - Day 6: Full day of privately guided hiking and geocaching